EliAndrewC/l7r/setting/l7r.md

 ### Imperials

-Each domain has an appointed Imperial samurai (and spouse/children if applicable) acting as an Emerald Magistrate.
-They have a staff of around 10 yoriki (samurai assistants) with them, who are typically from other clans, with perhaps 1-2 being from one of the Imperial families.
-The magistrate and yoriki live in the domain's capital but might visit the domain's other cities on the extremely rare occasion when it is necessary to "travel into the provinces".
+Each domain has an appointed Imperial samurai (and spouse/children if applicable) acting as an Imperial Magistrate, whose duties are defined by the Emerald Charter.
+The Imperial Magistrate keeps a substantial staff: roughly 25 yoriki (samurai assistants) at the magistrate's office in the domain capital - handling general judicial work, cross-clan disputes, oversight of the Emperor's local granaries, and the Yasuki Taka tariff audit at the capital city's gates - plus a small Imperial yoriki sub-station (typically ~5 yoriki each) in every one of the domain's provincial cities, auditing the tariff collection there.
+These yoriki are almost all from other clans, since a daimyo's own people cannot be trusted to audit the daimyo, with only a small number drawn from the Imperial families.
+The magistrate themselves resides in the domain's capital and rarely travels into the provinces in person, working through the sub-station yoriki instead.
+A full staffing-and-budget breakdown is in [`budgets.md` - Imperial Magistrates and Their Staff](budgets.md#imperial-magistrates-and-their-staff-line-item-detail).

 When fighting breaks out between neighboring daimyo, the yoriki from nearby domains may be assembled to assist one side or the other.
 Having one or two hundred extra troops can change the outcome of a battle, and high-ranking Emerald magistrates are not shy about throwing their weight around.